 With ski-in ski-out access, in a fantastic central location close to the lifts and resort centre, the W Verbier Residences have everything you could need for an early season ski holiday.
 Part of the W Verbier Hotel, open year-round, there are 6 luxury residences for 4-8 guests apiece.
 Not only that, but the hotel has a further 123 rooms and suites.
 Guests also have access to an 800m² spa with swimming pool, six exclusive restaurants and bars, and even a nightclub!
 If the in-house entertainment isn’t enough, you are only a short walk from many of Verbier’s world-renowned après ski bars.

-If you are looking to get out on the slopes during the early part of the season and are conscious of the snow condition please get in touch and we will be happy to discuss each resort and why it’s great for early season skiing.
-Please either give us a call on +44 1202 203 650 or drop us an email.
+If you are looking to get out on the slopes during the early part of the season, or are interested in knowing more about any of the resorts and properties mentioned, please get in touch, and we will be happy to discuss further.
+Please either give us a call on +44 1202 203650 or drop us an email.